 - Difficult to cancel

-The Experian IdentityWorks identity theft service is an excellent option for beginners thanks to its free 30-day trial.
+The Experian IdentityWorks identity theft service is a good option for beginners thanks to its free 7-day trial period.
 If you’re still learning about identity theft and aren’t sure if protection services are for you, you can get started without committing to a plan.

 Both the IdentityWorks Premium and IdentityWorks Family plans qualify for this offer.
-Although you will need a credit card to start your free trial, you can cancel it anytime within the 30-day window.
+Although you will need a credit card to start your free trial, you can cancel it anytime within the 7-day window.

 Credit lock feature